Imaginous/Cowboy_Untamed/README.md

 But the **best feature** is the option to **set the maximum power output of the motor** on the fly.
 You can see this as a way to set the **level of support** of the bike.<br>
 You'll find the dashboard in the main menu (version 3.50 and up).
 <p float="left"><img src="https://user-images.githubusercontent.com/68418842/171473581-7bd3ecb0-e6fa-4ada-a0ac-918eaf4ba71f.png" alt="Screenshot dashboard" width="250"/></p>

+#### Watch app
+With the introduction of V3.60 of Untamed you can also sideload my new watch app onto your Wear OS device.
+I use a Samsung Galaxy Watch 5.
+For more information go to: [How to install and configure the watch app](http://).

 #### Auto Unlock (V1+)